 \section{Abstract}

 Automating the development of machine learning algorithms has the potential to unlock new breakthroughs.
 However, our ability to \textit{improve} and \textit{evaluate} algorithm discovery systems has thus far been limited by existing task suites.
 They suffer from many issues, such as: poor evaluation methodologies; data contamination; and containing saturated or very similar problems.
 Here, we introduce \textit{DiscoGen}, a procedural generator of algorithm discovery tasks for machine learning, such as developing optimisers for reinforcement learning or loss functions for image classification.
-Motivated by the success of procedural generation in reinforcement learning, DiscoGen spans millions of tasks of varying difficulty and complexity from a range of machine learning fields.
+Motivated by the success of procedural generation in reinforcement learning, DiscoGen spans billions of tasks of varying difficulty and complexity from a range of machine learning fields.
 These tasks are specified by a small number of configuration parameters and can be used to optimise algorithm discovery agents (ADAs).
-We present \textit{DiscoBench}, a benchmark consisting of a fixed, small subset of DiscoGen tasks for principled evaluation of ADAs.
-Finally, we propose a number of ambitious, impactful research directions enabled by DiscoGen, in addition to experiments demonstrating its use for prompt optimisation of an ADA.
+We present \textit{DiscoBench}, a fixed, small subset of DiscoGen tasks for principled evaluation of ADAs.
+Finally, we propose a number of ambitious, impactful research directions enabled by DiscoGen, and demonstrate its use for ADA optimisation through scaling experiments for automated prompt tuning.
 DiscoGen is released \href{https://github.com/AlexGoldie/discogen/}{open-source}.